Have you ever wanted to make a goals journal?

 - How “set in stone” is each goal?
 Do you see fluidity or any other possibilities?
 How open are you to change?
 (Because life changes.
 Not that it will, but it’s good to acknowledge “going with the flow”.)

-- How can you take steps towards your goals and dreams each day?
+- How can you take steps toward your goals and dreams each day?
 Journal a daily goal plan.

-- What steps can you take each week, month, or year towards your goals?
-Journal a “birds-eye view” type plan.
+- What steps can you take each week, month, or year toward your goals?
+Journal a “birds-eye view” type plan for your chosen timeframe.

 - Write some positive words of encouragement to yourself.